Mirage: Cross-Embodiment Zero-Shot Policy Transfer with Cross-Painting

 real experiments Image

-From the results, we can see that, for both gripper transfer and robot (and gripper) transfer, Mirage achieves strong zero-shot performance, significantly outperforming both baselines.
-In particular, when evaluating on the UR5, neither baselines are able to achieve any success on the 3 more difficult tasks, while Mirage has at most a 30% gap from the source robot performance.
+From the results, we can see that, for both gripper transfer and robot (and gripper) transfer, Mirage achieves strong zero-shot performance, significantly outperforming all baselines.

 Videos